 FHA Streamline Refinance Program

 If you bought your home with an FHA loan, or your most recent refinance was through the FHA, a streamline refinance is almost certainly the quickest and easiest way for you to lower your rate and payment.
-Qualifying participants will be amazed by how little is required to process the loan.
+Borrowers are often amazed by how little time and effort is required to process the FHA streamline loan.